-9 Tricks to Keep Your Hands Soft and Healthy All Winter Long
+9 Tips to Keep Your Hands Soft This Winter

 Dry, chapped hands are one of the most common winter skin woes.
 Not only can they crack, peel, and bleed, when your skin barrier is compromised, eczema, psoriasis, and other skin conditions can worsen.
-Here’s how to keep your hands healthy and moisturized during the cold winter months.
+Therefore, prevention is essential to improve skin outcomes to deter the development or exacerbation of other skin issues.
+Read on to learn how to keep your hands healthy and moisturized during the cold winter months.

 If it’s cold enough to wear a hat, it’s definitely cold enough to slip on a pair of gloves.
 Invest in a pair of cashmere or wool-lined leather gloves, which tend to be more effective at blocking wind and keeping hands warm.
 Building a snowman or shoveling your walkway?
 Opt for a water-resistant pair.
-You should don a pair of rubber gloves when washing dishes or cleaning year round, but it’s especially important in the winter, says Francesca Fusco, MD, board-certified dermatologist of Wexler Dermatology in New York City.
+You should don a pair of rubber gloves when washing dishes or cleaning year-round, but it’s especially important in the winter, says Francesca Fusco, MD, a board-certified dermatologist of Wexler Dermatology and an assistant clinical professor in the department of dermatology at Mount Sinai in New York City.
+(Don’t miss these other products for winter walks that’ll keep you dry and warm.)

 Apply SPF every day

-Protect hands from the sun’s harmful rays with moisturizing sunscreen.
+Protect hands from the sun’s harmful rays with a moisturizing sunscreen.
 Or opt for a hand lotion with SPF, like Supergoop!
 Forever Young Hand Cream Broad Spectrum Sunscreen SPF 40 PA+++.
-(Don’t miss these subtle signs your hands are begging for some TLC.)
+Furthermore, a 2019 study published in the journal Cosmetics suggests applying topical sunscreen is an effective way to prevent skin cancer and precancerous skin lesions.
+(Don’t miss these subtle signs your hands need more attention.)

 Moisturize, moisturize, moisturize

-Dr. Fusco encourages patients to keep a tube of moisturizer everywhere—your desk drawer, handbag, kitchen counter, bedside, glove compartment, etc. “Repeated moisturizing through the day nourishes, heals, and protects skin,” she says.
+Dr. Fusco encourages patients to keep a tube of moisturizer everywhere—your desk drawer, handbag, kitchen counter, bedside, glove compartment, among other places.
+“Repeated moisturizing through the day nourishes, heals, and protects skin,” she says.
+Try one of these products for dry cracked hands that come expert-recommended.

 “Most people don’t think to exfoliate their hands, but it will remove dead skin, which allows better penetration of moisturizer,” explains Dr. Fusco.
 For a DIY fix, mix a bit of coconut oil and sugar together, then rub on hands in circular motions.
 You can also use your favorite facial exfoliant.
 (Here’s the best skincare routine for dry skin.)